 • Sauté with olive oil, cilantro, and lime juice.

 Mushy brown rice can be hard to fix, but here are a few tips.

-Brown rice takes longer to cook because it is a whole grain that only has the outermost layer (the husk) removed.
-It still has the hull, bran, and germ layers.
+Brown rice takes longer to cook because it is a whole grain with only the outer layer (the husk) removed.
+It still has the outer hull, bran, and germ layers.